 This herb’s anti-inflammatory properties are said to combat lowered libido and, ahem, any system malfunctions.
 Just a few bites of 5 Minute Basil Pesto Raw Zucchini Pasta will enflame your evening, not your system.

-Not only does the vitamin and mineral content for this nut promote general well being, the aroma of almonds are said to be stimulating to females.
-Maybe on Valentine’s Day you should take a whiff of these Almond Joy Bars.
+Not only does the vitamin and mineral content for this nut promote general well being, but the aroma of almonds is also said to be stimulating to females.
+Maybe on Valentine’s Day, you should take a whiff of these Almond Joy Bars.
 You know, for science.

 Rich in magnesium and B-vitamins, which are vital to hormone production, they also contain the male libido enhancing enzyme, bromelian.
 Try some Mindblowing Banana Chocolate Caramel Vegan Ice Cream Cake.
 The name just could not be more apropos.

 Learn How to Cook Plant-Based Meals at Home

 Reducing your meat intake and eating more plant-based foods is known to help with chronic inflammation, heart health, mental wellbeing, fitness goals, nutritional needs, allergies, gut health, and more!
 Unfortunately, dairy consumption also has been linked to many health problems, including acne, hormonal imbalance, cancer, prostate cancer, and has many side effects.

 For those interested in eating more plant-based, we highly recommend purchasing one of our many plant-based cookbooks or downloading the Food Monster App which has thousands of delicious recipes making it the largest vegan recipe resource to help reduce your environmental footprint, save animals and get healthy!
 And, while you are at it, we encourage you to also learn about the environmental and health benefits of a plant-based diet.

 Here are some resources to get you started: